Typucm/hexlet-git/INFO.md

-git is awesome!
+new blabla
-new line
+experiment with amend